 The research line in Software Architecture of our group is focused on addressing the challenges and opportunities associated with the study of different aspects of software systems architecture.
-Recognizing that software architecture is a fundamental pillar to ensure compliance with quality attributes and adaptability in modern environments, our research covers a broad spectrum of key topics, including:
+Recognizing that architecture is a fundamental pillar for ensuring the quality and adaptability of software systems in modern environments, our research covers a broad spectrum of key topics, including:

-• Architectural design decisions: exploring styles, tactics, and patterns that guide the structure and behavior of software systems.
+• Architectural design decisions: exploration of styles and patterns at the structural level, as well as tactics and patterns oriented toward quality attributes, that guide the organization, behavior, and non-functional properties of software systems.

-• Teaching software architecture: designing pedagogical strategies to train the next generation of software architects.
+• Teaching software architecture: design of pedagogical strategies to train the next generation of software architects.

 Through this line, we seek not only to advance theoretical knowledge in the field, but also to generate a practical impact in the construction of more robust, efficient and adaptable systems.